yishaiz/travis-ci-js-sample/README.md

 running the string of jobs
 check run with test (if exist file)

-a change to test jenkins
+a change to test jenkins pipeline